romerve/rvlabs-apim-devops/README.md

 ## Provision Dev environment

-The Dev environment is created by taking a snapshop of Prod to achieve symmetric between the two environments.
+The Dev environment is created by taking a snapshot of Prod to achieve symmetric between the two environments.
 During this step the two instances are not synchronized, therefore, you can either abstain from making changes to Prod, or repeat the initial manual deployment of Dev.
 We will:
 - Use the *extractor* tool to capture the current Prod deployment,
 - Check the Prod ARM templates into a new repository, and create a dev branch,
 - Deploy dev branch to our Dev environment